Ale32bit/Solstice-docs/docs/modules/home.md

 ## Configuration

-!!! config "maxHomes"
+!!! config "homes"

-    Maximum amount of homes a player can have.
+    The amount of homes a player can set based on their permission group. `groupName=homesLimit`.

-    Set to `-1` to disable this limit.
+    Use the permission node `solstice.home.unlimited` to bypass this limit.

 ## Commands